Football Italia: Theme tune and idents

 In 1992, the theme tune to the show was adapted with the addition of vocals to become "I'm Stronger Now" by Definitive Two.
 The shout of "Golaccio!" featured in the show's start and end titles was omitted from the song.

-Channel 4 produced special idents specifically for its Italian football programs in the 1990s.
+Channel 4 produced special idents specifically for its Italian football programmes in the 1990s.
 The channel's familiar multi-coloured "4" logo appeared, a football bounced off the logo to the sound of a cheering crowd, and the logo turned the colours of the Italian flag.
 This was in keeping with other idents the channel had made specially for NFL American football and sumo wrestling.